 An intersection-level high-injury network (HIN) analyzes crashes within 200 feet of a signalized intersection to find the SHS intersections with more severe and frequent bicycle and pedestrian crashes.
-This analysis used equivalent property damage only (EPDO) to score crashes by severity.
-By far, District One's C3C suburban commercial contexts had the most crashes.
-The intersections ranked by EPDO score were used for prioritizing intersection improvements.
+This analysis used equivalent property damage only (EPDO) to score bicycle or pedestrian crashes by severity.
+By far, intersections in District One's C3C suburban commercial contexts had the most crashes.
+The intersections ranked by EPDO score were used for prioritizing intersection improvements (see Identify Priority Intersections on page 52).